 No.

-It could include a question about whether the API promotes transparency in user-facing permission prompts to enhance user understanding of the implications of granting access.
+It could include a question about whether the API promotes transparency in user-facing permission prompts, enhancing user understanding of the implications of granting access.